 Scenario 2: Legal obligations under Chinese law

 A similar – but legally distinct – dynamic exists in China.
 Chinese data governance combines explicit data localization requirements with broad jurisdiction‑based access powers.
-If a provider is subject to Chinese law, authorities may claim access to certain categories of data, such as personal data or “important data”.
+If operated by a Chinese provider subject to Chinese law, authorities may claim access to certain categories of data, such as personal data or “important data”.
 This can apply where national security or public interests are at stake, even when that data is processed outside China or shared internationally.

 Together, these scenarios highlight a critical reality: physical data location alone does not guarantee control when jurisdiction lies elsewhere.
 Organizations must understand not only where data is stored, but which legal access rights may apply.

-Organizations that want to implement data sovereignty must look beyond data center locations and contractual clauses.
+Organizations that want to implement real data sovereignty must look beyond data center locations and contractual clauses.
 What matters is how legal frameworks, contractual safeguards, and technical controls work together.
 In practice, this often means using zero-knowledge architectures with end-to-end encryption, customer‑controlled key management, and granular access governance.
 These allow organizations to enforce control in technical terms.

 Data sovereignty as a strategic advantage